-The cheesemaking corners of the internet are caught up in a hot debate over whether liquid or tablet rennet is preferable for cheesemaking.
+The cheesemaking corners of the internet are caught up in a hot debate over whether liquid or tablet rennet is preferable for cheese making.
 When liquid rennet is fresh, it’s generally easier to use because tablet rennet requires proper dilution.
 But tablet rennet has a longer shelf life than liquid rennet.
 There’s nothing worse than making your way through the whole recipe and then realizing that your rennet is old (tip: test it first).
-Because liquid rennet can be a bit unreliable, we prefer the tablet version, especially this vegetarian one from New England Cheesemaking Supply.
+Because liquid rennet can be a bit unreliable, we prefer the tablet version, especially this vegetarian one.

 In order to coagulate milk, it first must be acidified.
 Some cheese recipes accomplish that the old-fashioned way—by fermenting lactose into lactic acid by way of bacterial cultures (we’ll get to those later).
 Others, including many mozzarella recipes, use citric acid.
 For the styles of cheese that require it, we love this citric acid from the New England Cheesemaking Supply Company.
 Bonus: it gives mozzarella extra stretch.

 Item Weight: 8 ounces | Ingredients: Citric acid (non-GMO, corn-based)

 Best Calcium Chloride